Move Safe Banner

 Pedestrian Safety

-• Use this marker to identify locations where you felt unsafe walking, running, or jogging.
+• Use this marker to identify locations where you felt unsafe walking, running, jogging, or using a mobility device such as a wheelchair.
 Additionally, mark locations where you have felt unsafe interacting with pedestrians or locations where pedestrian infrastructure should be improved.

 Road Design Issue